Geeksltd/Programming.Tips/docs/Methods.md

 ## Size matters

-&nbsp;&nbsp; The first rule of functions is that they should be small.
+The first rule of functions is that they should be small.
 The second rule of functions is that they should be smaller than that.
 How short should a function be?
 It depends.
 Ideally methods should be between 1 to 5 lines.
 But this is of course not always possible.

 In fact, you cannot directly aim for a particular size.
 What you can do, is to aim to break larger abstractions into smaller ones.
 Go for micro abstractions and turn each one into a method with a name that represents that abstraction.